turing-machines/docs/content/pi_cluster/applications/children/grafana.md

 published: true
 ---

-Install Grafana on the PI Cluster
+**Install Grafana on the PI Cluster**.
+Grafana helps to plot the data in the system.
+It is an OSS like tools which helps to manage the kubedge cluster.

 <!--more-->